ponkar/solidity_cohort2/solidity_assignments/general_elections/ReadMe.md

 5. Now Deploy Voter.sol Contract with different account ( A2 )with Contract Address of Candidate
 6. Now Register 4-5 Voters
 7. Now with all voters cast Votes using castVote method to respective candidate ids
-8. Now with Account1 click getWinner
+8. Now with Account1 click `getWinner`

 # Result -

-It will show the candidate Name and votecount
+It will show the `candidate Name` and `votecount` who is winner in the Elections.